unicorn006/Customer-Purchase-Insights-Excel-Analysis-/README.md

 Customer-Purchase-Insights-Excel-Analysis

-This project showcases an Excel dashboard built to analyze customer purchase data.
-It highlights patterns across age groups, discounts, and profit margins, enabling better understanding of consumer behavior and sales trends.
+This project showcases an Excel dashboard for analyzing customer purchase data.
+It highlights patterns across age groups, discounts, and profit margins, enabling a better understanding of consumer behavior and sales trends.

 🧭 Project Overview
 The goal of this project is to analyze how customer demographics and discount rates affect total sales and profitability.